We only use essential cookies to ensure the correct operation of the website.

 b.
 Indemnification

-By engaging with CHiwi, all recipients, partners, contractors, and any other stakeholders agree to fully indemnify, defend, and hold harmless CHiwi, its directors, officers, employees, agents, affiliates, and representatives from and against any and all claims, liabilities, damages, losses, costs, and expenses (including attorneys' fees) arising from:
+• By participating in the Space Grant Program or entering into a written agreement with CHiwi, all individuals and entities engaging with CHiwi in the context of the Space Grant Program agree to indemnify, defend, and hold harmless CHiwi, its directors, officers, employees, agents, affiliates, and representatives from and against any and all claims, liabilities, damages, losses, costs, and expenses (including reasonable attorneys' fees) arising from or relating to:Any breach of these Guidelines or contractual obligations;

 • Any misrepresentation, fraud, or unlawful conduct by recipients or third parties associated with them;